naitcom-jgosselin/advent_of_code/aoc_2015/readme.md

-This is my solutions to the AOC 2015 problems.
+These are my solutions to the AOC 2015 problems.

 https://adventofcode.com/2015